magmide/purpose-talk/slides.md

 <!--
-separation logic was invented for this purpose but first we have to understand the normal logical systems it's responding to -->
+separation logic was invented for this purpose
+I'm surprised how often people who've heard of proof languages haven't heard of separation logic but first we have to understand the normal logical systems it's responding to -->